solguru310/brc20-fractal-swap-service/README.md

 # brc20-fractal-swap-service
-This service facilitates the exchange of BRC-20 tokens, leveraging the ordinal theory-based BRC-20 token standard, by establishing a liquidity pool for swapping between different token types.
+This #swap #service enables seamless exchange of #BRC20 #tokens on the #Bitcoin network, utilizing #ordinal theory to support the #BRC-20 token #standard.
+Built on the #Fractal platform, it establishes a robust #liquidity #pool for efficient #swapping between various #token types.

 This project utilizes a decentralized Automated Market Maker (AMM) to enable the swapping of BRC-20 tokens based on ordinal theory.
 It supports exchanges between BRC-20 tokens and other token types through a liquidity pool mechanism.